joanshen0508/Fundus-correction-cofe-Net/README.md

 multi-scale enhancement network, which is embedded a multi-scale vessel segmentation feature(RSA module) and a attention module(LQA module).

 ```
+# The test images are seletected from KAGGLE dataset, if you want to know more about the dataset, please download from homepage.
 Please test the image in imgs folder, which includes the low-quality images and masks.
-The test images are seletected from KAGGLE dataset.

 Run test.py
 ```